East Meets West in a Fairy Tale: Prague, Czech Republic

 St. Wenceslas statue and National Museum

-The National Museum isn't the only museum in Prague.
-Not far from Old Town Square, the Powder Tower (Prašná Brána), and quite a few theaters ("divadlo" in Czech) is the Museum of Communism (Muzeum Komunismu).
+The National Museum is far from the only museum in Prague.
+Near Old Town Square, the Powder Tower (Prašná Brána), and quite a few theaters ("divadlo" in Czech) is the Museum of Communism (Muzeum Komunismu).
 It showcases the era that the country spent under the influence of the Soviet Union.
 Another look into Europe's Soviet era is at the KGB Museum in Malá Strana.
 Its artifacts are from the owner's personal collection.
 Seeing the city today, it's hard to believe that the country was once communist at all, save for the Žižkov Television Tower (Žižkovská televizní věž) and the awkward grey theater juxtaposed next to the gigantic (and much prettier) National Theater by the river.

 Powder Tower